Spider201866/Alan_web/README.md

   npm run format
   ```
   (Available in both the root and `Alan_web` directories.)
+- An `.editorconfig` file is also included to enforce consistent indentation and line endings across different editors.

 ## Security

-[express-rate-limit](https://www.npmjs.com/package/express-rate-limit) is used in both server.js files to protect the server from excessive or abusive requests.
-- Each IP is limited to 100 requests per 15 minutes.
-- This helps prevent basic denial-of-service attacks and abuse.
+- **Rate Limiting:** [express-rate-limit](https://www.npmjs.com/package/express-rate-limit) is used in `server.js` to protect specific API endpoints from excessive or abusive requests.
+Each IP is limited to 100 requests per 15 minutes, helping prevent basic denial-of-service attacks and abuse.
+- **Security Headers:** [Helmet](https://helmetjs.github.io/) is used in `server.js` to set various HTTP response headers, enhancing the application's security against common web vulnerabilities like XSS, clickjacking, and insecure connections.
+The Content Security Policy (CSP) is configured to allow necessary external resources (CDNs, Flowise backend, IP API) and inline scripts/styles.
+- **Environment Variable Validation:** Critical environment variables (`MASTER_PASSWORD_HASH`, `PASSWORD_SALT`) are validated at server startup in `server.js` to prevent the server from running with missing credentials.
+- **JSON File Integrity:** JSON data files (`user-info.json`, `user-history.json`) are ensured to have a trailing newline character for improved compatibility with various tools.

 ## Project Structure